 Veteran Bernese

-However capable and willing our volunteer we still totally rely on the co-operation of our members for the upkeep of the list.
+However capable and willing our volunteer co-ordinator, we still totally rely on the co-operation of our members for the upkeep of the list.
 This is for putting dogs forward for the list in the first place and then providing updates from time to time so the list remains as accurate as possible.

-If you wish to contribute details of your veteran, over 8 years of age, Bernese please use the links below.
+If you wish to contribute details of your veteran Bernese , over 8 years of age, please use the links below.

 If you are a breeder with older dogs around let us have details so that we can acknowledge and publicise the success of your dogs.
 The more owners that contribute their dog’s details the more meaningful the list will be, so please send in your oldie’s’ (over 8 years) details and help us celebrate them..